cezine/ElectricityDemand/README.md

 ![1](./Images/boroughs.png)

 Staten Island's average building electricity consumption appears much higher than the rest of New York City.
-As the dataset includes only 10 buildings in Staten Islands, this issue requires further investigation.
+As the dataset includes only 10 buildings in Staten Island, this issue requires further investigation.
 The dataset also includes rather small number of buildings in Queens and the Bronx.
 Thus, I decided to focus on Manhattan as a sample for this project.

 ![2](./Images/consumption.png)